How to Teach Your Child to Read and Spell Using UFLI—For FREE!

 - Chorally read slowly, pointing to words.

-- Child reads aloud, tapping/blending as needed.
+- Child reads aloud alone, tapping/blending as needed.

 - Save stories for review.